g-leech/argmin-gravitas/about.md

 {%	include about-links.html	%}

-I'm Gavin Leech, a <a href="/data-science">data scientist</a> at the giant insurer [AXA][Axa].
+I'm Gavin Leech, a [data scientist][dsfaq] at the giant insurer [AXA][Axa].
 I write prose and software about things like <a href="{{stat}}">applied philosophy of science</a>, global poverty, animal welfare, epistemic standards, [scientometrics][Sciento].
 I'm trying to be more empirical in my writing.
 I aim for these to still be worth using [decades][LongContentIsLong] from now.
 Those last two sentences pull in opposite directions.

 Current projects [here][Proj].

-I never really mastered any domain: my schooling was in two meta-domains, philosophy and machine learning.
+I never really mastered any domain: my schooling was in two meta-domains, philosophy and software.
 But I'm doing a proper mathematics curriculum now, which is bound to bring me closer to reality <a href="#fn:3" id="fnref:3">3</a>.

-I am very fond of <a href="/quotations">aphorisms</a>, the densest store of insight, and I sometimes regret my instinctual distrust of Twitter: a lot of <a href="https://twitter.com/gwern">contemporary</a> <a href="https://twitter.com/dril">aphorists</a> must be whiling away the years on there.<br><br>
+I'm fond of [aphorisms][quot], and I sometimes regret my instinctual distrust of Twitter: a lot of [contemporary][gwern] <a href="https://twitter.com/dril">aphorists</a> must be whiling away the years on there.<br><br>

 <div class="accordion">